-How we measure our success INDICATOR Target or desired trend Level of influence The number of participants actively engaged in the Community Leadership Program (if funded) Participants enrolled in the Program Moderate Financial viability of Council having regard to the Victorian Auditor General's Office (VAGO) financial sustainability indicators Within desirable limits High Number of opportunities provided and people reached via community engagement practices Increase/quality improvement High Community satisfaction with Council decisions Increase High [Community satisfaction rating out of 100 with how Council has performed in making decisions in the interests of the community] LGPRF Indicator Council decisions made at meetings closed to the public Decrease High [Percentage of Council resolutions made at Council Meetings closed to the public] I GPRF Indicator Community satisfaction with community consultation and engagement Increase High [Community satisfaction rating out of 100 with the consultation and engagement efforts of the Council] LGPRF Indicator Councillor attendance at Council meetings 90% and above High [Percentage of attendance at ordinary and special Council meetings by Councillors LGPRF Indicator

-\ LGPRF Indicator - Local Government Performance Reporting Framework by Councils
+Indicator Target or desired trend Level of influence The number of participants actively engaged in the Community Leadership Program Participants enrolled in the Program Moderate Financial viability of Council having regard to the Victorian Auditor General's Office (VAGO) financial sustainability indicators Within desirable limits High Number of opportunities provided and people reached via community engagement practices Increase/quality improvement High Community satisfaction with Council decisions [Community satisfaction rating out of 100 with how Council has performed in making decisions in the interests of the community] Increase LGPRF Indicator High Council decisions made at meetings closed to the public [Percentage of Council resolutions made at Council Meetings closed to the public] Decrease LGPRF Indicator High Community satisfaction with community consultation and engagement [Community satisfaction rating out of 100 with the consultation and Increase High engagement efforts of the Council] LGPRF Indicator g., Councillor attendance at Council meetings [Percentage of attendance at ordinary and special Council meetings by Councillors] Equal to or above 90% High LGPRF Indicator: Local Government Performance Reporting Framework by Councils LGPRF Indicator

-Council's Major Initiatives 2022/23 Council's role Currently funded (\$) Develop and implement the Advocacy Strategy including Council's Priority Projects.
+Initiative Council's Role Develop and implement the Advocacy Strategy including Council's Priority Projects.
 Deliver Advocate Lead an outwardly focused, innovative and financially sustainable organisation that delivers maximum community benefit by conducting Service Reviews of individual services.
 Deliver Demonstrate good governance, integrity and accountability through decision making that is ethical, informed and inclusive, incorporating a review of Council's Governance Rules and Audit and Risk Committee Charter.
 Deliver Implement Council's Customer First Project to enhance customer experience through the transformation of our services to ensure they are easy to access and provide user-friendly experiences.
+Deliver Continue to invest in, and deliver, Community Leadership Programs to strengthen community expertise and volunteering, including a comprehensive review of the Program's structure and delivery model, to meet Council's strategic and future objectives.
 Deliver